-In a recent comprehensive review of the literature (March 19, 2020) commissioned by the National Union of Public and General Employees (NUPGE) on the modes of transmission for COVID-19 (and efficacy of surgical masks versus N95s as respiratory protection), Dr. John H Murphy, Adjunct Professor of Dalla Lana School of Public Health, University of Toronto, and President of Resource Environmental Associates Limited, notes that public health agencies in Canada have stated that the virus is not known to be airborne (e.g., transmitted through the particles floating in the air), but that this is only because aerosol transmission of COVID-19 has not yet been studied.
+Review of the Literature Commissioned by the National Union of Public and General Employees (NUPGE) on the modes of transmission for COVID-19.
+Dr. John H Murphy, Adjunct Professor of Dalla Lana School of Public Health, University of Toronto, and President of Resource Environmental Associates Limited.
+March 19, 2020.

 “Many public health authorities persist in discounting aerosol transmission while ascribing to theories of droplet and contact as dominant modes of transmission, despite the existence of comparatively little scientific support.”